Play in the Snow for Gross Motor Development

 Winter months do not mean you are always stuck inside.
 Get moving with these activities to improve gross motor skills this winter!

-Make A Hopscotch Pathtwo_girls_walking_through_the_snow
+Make A Hopscotch Path

 You and your little ones may be used to drawing your hopscotch pattern with chalk, but chalk and snow don’t mix well, so get creative!
 Collect any twigs or leaves you can find that aren’t completely buried and use those as an outline.
 Hopscotch is always a great gross motor activity, but a couple inches of snow can make for an additional challenge.